Cristina Aldeguer-Roque: Secretary of Trade and Industry (2024–present)

-Aledguer-Roque attending the Commission on Appointments's plenary session on November 27, 2024, of which her appointment as the Secretary of Trade and Industry was approved by the Commission on Appointments a day later (November 28, 2024).
+Aldeguer-Roque attending the Commission on Appointments's plenary session on November 27, 2024, of which her appointment as the Secretary of Trade and Industry was approved by the Commission on Appointments a day later (November 28, 2024).

 On August 3, 2024, President Bongbong Marcos appointed her as acting secretary of trade and industry, succeeding Alfredo Pascual.
 In this role, she represented the Philippines at the APEC Economic Leaders' Meeting in Peru in November 2024.
 She stepped in after President Marcos decided not to attend due to a series of typhoons affecting the Philippines then.

 On November 28, 2024, Roque's ad interim appointment was confirmed by the Commission on Appointments (CA) as the Secretary of Trade and Industry.

 During her confirmation hearing, Roque was questioned by lawmakers regarding the DTI's initiatives to support small and medium enterprises (SMEs) and safeguard consumers from substandard products.
 She emphasized the department's use of artificial intelligence through a chatbot to address consumer and entrepreneur inquiries about quality products and business start-ups.

-Aledguer-Roque meeting U.S. President Donald Trump (left) at the Roosevelt Room in the White House in Washington, D.C., July 22, 2025.
+Aldeguer-Roque meeting U.S. President Donald Trump (left) at the Roosevelt Room in the White House in Washington, D.C., July 22, 2025.

 Roque highlighted the importance of micro, small, and medium enterprises (MSMEs), stating, "The MSME is a sector we cannot ignore, being 99.5 percent of the business establishments and 60 percent of the labor force.
 Therefore, we need to ensure their development, as they are the game changers of our economy."
 She outlined the DTI's strategies to foster MSME growth, including promoting digitalization, diversification, franchising, and improved access to financing.

-Aledguer-Roque attending the National Arts and Crafts Fair with Tourism Secretary Christina Frasco at the SM Megamall in Mandaluyong, October 24, 2024.
+Aldeguer-Roque attending the National Arts and Crafts Fair with Tourism Secretary Christina Frasco at SM Megamall in Mandaluyong, October 24, 2024.

 Roque also underscored DTI's focus on international trade and foreign investments to drive economic growth and job creation.
 “In the last three months since assuming the role, we have been active in promoting international trade and foreign investments.
 This is crucial for the growth of our economy and provides more jobs for our people.
 The more jobs we have for them, the more they can come home to be with their family,” she said.
 She added that her international engagements prioritize both attracting large-scale investments and opening global markets for MSMEs capable of competing internationally.